Frequently Asked Questions

 How do I know you're the right match for my project?

 Great question.
-I’m not the right writer or editor for everything!
-I work on non-fiction, so if your project is fiction or poetry, I recommend you check the CIEP Directory (for editors and proofreaders) or the UK Copywriters Directory / Society of Authors database (for writers) to find someone who is a better match.
-For more information on my specialisms, see my pages on writing, editing and proofreading, and my entries in the CIEP Directory, and UK Copywriters Directory.
-Still not sure?
-You’re welcome to contact me (email is easiest).
+I’m not the right writer or editor for everything.
+I work on non-fiction, so if your project is fiction or poetry, I recommend you check the CIEP Directory (for editors and proofreaders) or the UK Copywriters Directory or Society of Authors database (for writers) to find someone who is a better match.
+I especially love to work on Christian non-fiction and charity communications, so if that’s what you’re looking for, you’re in the right place!

 How much will it cost?

-Editing and proofreading: The cost of a project varies depending on the number of words, the condition of the text, whether work outside office hours is required, and other variables.
+The cost of a project varies depending on the number of words, the condition of the text, whether work outside office hours is required, and other variables.
 As a Professional Member of the CIEP I adhere to their code of practice and my rates are in accordance with their recommendations.
 I usually charge on an hourly basis but am happy to discuss fees on a per-project or day rate basis if you prefer.
+For self-publishing clients my rates start at £18 per 1,000 words.

 How long will it take?